Analysis of training needs

 Strategies and aims of the analysis of needs

 In these times of rapid organisational and technological changes it is especially relevant that knowledge and skills once acquired in training do not suffice for the entire professional life.
 The increasing speed of changing processes for the individuals means a continual need for adjustment to the training requirements.
+This calls for efficient operational further training.
+However, training can only be effective, if it is conducted on the basis of a systematic analysis of training needs.
+Analysis of needs and further training in particular serve the purpose of enabling the individuals to accomplish their current tasks and to independently and actively cope with new, unforeseen requirements or problems in production processes and changes in job requirements.

 Further effects are:

-• An analysis of needs including the colaborators leads to a positive in-house working environment.
+- An analysis of needs including the colaborators leads to a positive in-house working environment.

-• The analysis of needs provides information about the competencies and development potential of the individuals and is the basis for future technological and organisational changes in the enterprise.
+- The analysis of needs provides information about the competencies and development potential of the individuals and is the basis for future technological and organisational changes in the enterprise.

 In the analysis of needs it is important not just to integrate training interests of the enterprise, but also to involve the individuals.
 Further training must exhibit a practical orientation and at the same time motivate the workers to participate in the training measures.
 Neither the group talks nor the personal interviews are bound to special prerequisites.
 A chaired or moderated group talk can also be implemented in enterprises where no group work can be found.
 It is a prerequisite that the individuals work in an interrelated activity field.